IIC3585-2024/svelte-group-09/README.md

 ## Developing

+Create `.env` file with the EVENT_API_TOKEN variable.
+We recommend using the template given in .env.example.

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash